bfmartin/fvwm-config-on-openbsd/README.md

 ### Lock Screen on Suspend (Optional)

 The .xsession file starts xidle, which locks the screen after 10 minutes of inactivity.
-It's a good idea to do this when suspending your laptop as well.
+It's a good idea to lock the screen when suspending your laptop as well.
 Put the following into /etc/apm/suspend (and make it executable):

 ~~~
 #!/bin/sh